inkscope/inkscope-packaging/README.md

 You need to  install a mongodb database and  instanciate /opt/inkscope/etc/inkscope.conf file.
 You can use chef or puppet to do this.

+A version of python-psutils greater than 2.0  is needed

 Install it on Debian compliant os:
 =================================
 Add the  repository in your source list: